-2.3 Standards and amendments effective for annual period beginning on 1 January 2014 and
+2.3 Standards and amendments effective for annual period beginning on 1 January 2014 and that have been early adopted by the Group (continued)

 IFRS 12 'Disclosure of interests in other entities' (IFRS 12) and amendments to IFRS 12

 The standard requires entities to disclose significant judgements and assumptions made in determining whether the entity controls, jointly controls, significantly influences or has some other interests in other entities.
 Entities will also be required to provide more disclosures around certain 'structured entities'.
 The amendments also introduce new disclosure requirements related to investment entities.
 Adoption of the standard has impacted the Group's level of disclosures, but has not impacted the carrying value of assets in the Group's consolidated financial position.